Cooking Gorgeous

 To make the simple sugar syrup, add the sugar and water to a pan.
 Bring it to a boil and gently simmer it on low heat for 10 to 12 minutes, until the sugar has completely dissolved.

-sugar and water ready to boil in a pan
+Sugar and water are placed in a pan to make syrup.

 Add a few drops of lemon juice and simmer for another 5 minutes.
 Remove the pan from the heat and let it cool down to room temperature while cooking the kadaif pastry.